danirus/django-comments-xtd/docs/tutorial.rst

  * **Disliked it**, when a registered user dislikes the comment.

-In this section we will see how to enable a user with the capacity to flag a comment for removal with the **Removal suggestion** flag, how to express likeability, conformity, acceptance or acknowledgement with the **Liked it** flag, and how to express the opposite with the **Disliked it** flag.
+In this section we will see how to enable a user with the capacity to flag a comment for removal with the **Removal suggestion** flag, how to express likeability, conformity, acceptance or acknowledgement with the **Liked it** flag and the opposite with the **Disliked it** flag.

 One important requirement to flag a comment is that the user setting the flag must be authenticated.
 In other words, comments can not be flagged by anonymous users.